Large-scale cortex-core structure formation in brain organoids: Stage I Model

-Subtracting from the net force the assumed short-range, attractive force between cell-nuclei invoked in the linear regime, we find a new effective force that emerges during the non-linear regime.
+Subtracting from the net force the assumed short-range, attractive interaction between cell-nuclei invoked in the linear regime, we find a new effective force that emerges during the non-linear regime.
 See Fig. 3.
 This emergent force is attractive close to the center and repulsive around the edge.
-Since both forces are attractive near the center, the cell nuclei remain globular in shape.
-Further away from the edge, the two forces compete and so the cell nuclei are elongated.
-Since cell nuclei shape reflect cell shape~\cite{Versaevel2012}, the cells near the edge are elongated as well, thus forming a cortex-core structure.
+Since it is attractive near the center, the density of cell nuclei is higher then near the edge.
+Where the emergent net force on cell nuclei goes from attractive to repulsive is where we anticipate the boundary of the cortex-core to be.
+If one were to invoke a Voronoi tessellation of the cell nuclei to obtain cell shapes~\cite{Honda1978,Kaliman2016}, then the cell shapes across this boundary would be elongated radially.
+Given our continuum analysis, we cannot determine whether or not the cortex is one cell layer thick or many cell layers thick.
+Should the cortex be many cell layers thick, then the cells farther away from the boundary will not necessarily be elongated.
+In any event, it turns out that the cortex is one cell layer thick, approximately.
+The mechanism for this phenomenon must be explored with a more detailed, cellular-based model.
+With a Voronoi tessellation, the positions of the cell nuclei are the positions of the center of mass of a deformable cell nuclei.
+If cells are elongated just beyond the zero-net force boundary, then cell nuclei are as well since cell nuclei shape reflect cell shape~\cite{Versaevel2012}.
+We, thus, infer the formation of a cortex-core structure, though, again, the overall thickness of the cortex has yet to be determined.
 We use the term ``large-scale'' to denote that it is a multi-cellular structure.
-For more details, see SM.
 In the case of multiple cortex-core structures, supracellular actomyosin cabling~\cite{Yevick2019} may act as an ``external'' environment such that multiple cortex-core structure can form simultaneously.
+Finally, for both the linear and non-linear regimes, the cell nuclei densities were not large enough to worry about overlaps between cell nuclei, or even shorter-range repulsive interactions.